CampagneLaboratory/goby3/README.md

    ```
    java -jar goby.jar -Xmx1g --help
    ```
 In this case, adjust the -Xmx1g according to the amount of memory you need.
-You should also defined the GOBY_HOME environment variable to point to the directory that contains the goby distribution or repo.
+You should also define the GOBY_HOME environment variable to point to the directory that contains the goby distribution or repo.
+You may also want to look at the wrapper to see what other arguments are set (e.g., to adjust logging levels).
 ### Documentation and forums
 You will find extensive documentation at [goby.campagnelab.org](http://goby.campagnelab.org).
 Usage questions and feedback should be addressed to the [Goby user forum](https://groups.google.com/forum/?fromgroups#!forum/goby-framework).